okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 Features in GA are supported by Okta Customer Support, and issues are addressed according to your Customer Agreement with Okta.

-Documentation for features in GA isn’t marked with any icons.
+Documentation for features in GA isn't marked with any icons.

 ## Deprecation